This blog post is a part of the “Start Your Own Blog” series.

 This is how our default dashboard looks.
-This default WordPress installation is running on Twenty Nineteen theme and will have one default post.
+This default WordPress installation is running on the Twenty Nineteen theme and will have one default post.

 So we have successfully created a blog that is now available on the internet for anyone to access.
 In the next part of the series, we will learn how to install a WordPress theme to customize our blog appearance.
 Later on, we will understand how to install plugins to improve our WordPress functionalities.

 Note: It is better to have some hands-on experience in WordPress before we start working on a live server.
 I have already covered in detail about setting up WordPress locally on our computer using XAMPP or DesktopServer or InstantWordPress.Follow these tutorials to set up a local WordPress installation to have a learning environment ready on our personal computer.

 Disclaimer: I do not currently own or have any association with the domain bloggingpursuits.com.This name was just used for demo purposes.